jnwatson/py-lmdb/docs/index.rst

 ++++++++++++++++++

 A rudimentary interface to most of the binding's functionality is provided.
-These functions are useful for use in e.g. backup cron jobs.
+These functions are useful for e.g. backup jobs.

 ::